-- It’s time to review your course work from your 9th grade year and your planned course work for your 10th grade year to ensure that you remain on track as far as college requirements go.
-Schedule a meeting to meet with your high school counselor.
+- It’s time to review your course work from your 9th-grade year and your planned course work for your 10th-grade year to ensure that you remain on track as far as college requirements go.
+Schedule a meeting with your high school counselor.

-- Talk to your counselor about Advanced Placement courses available at your school for your junior year, including eligibility per-requisites, enrollment procedures, and what the demands and expectations are for AP classes.
+- Talk to your counselor about Advanced Placement courses available at your school for your junior year, including eligibility prerequisites, enrollment procedures, and what the demands and expectations are for AP classes.
 You can earn college credit in high school by successfully completing AP classes and completing the end-of-course exam with a high enough score.
+Many schools also offer dual enrollment where college classes can be taken right there at your high school, and you can earn both high school and college credit for the same class.

 - Join a club!
 Tryout for a sport!
 Get involved in everything high school has to offer you!